MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-252-Enhanced-Prudential-Standards-Regulation-YY/subpart-P-Covered-IHC-LongTerm-Debt-Requirement-Covered-IHC-Total-Loss-absorbing-Capacity-Requirement-Buffer-Restrictions-Corporate-Practices-Intermediate-Holding-Companies-Global-Systemically-Important-Foreign-Banking-Organizations/section-252.165.md

 (iii) The Covered IHC's outstanding eligible Covered IHC long-term debt amount, plus 50 percent of the amount of unpaid principal of outstanding eligible Covered IHC debt securities issued by the Covered IHC due to be paid in greater than or equal to 365 days (one year) but less than 730 days (two years).

-(d) *Covered IHC TLAC buffer* - (1) *Composition of the Covered IHC TLAC buffer.* The Covered IHC TLAC buffer is composed solely of common equity tier 1 capital.
+(d) *Covered IHC TLAC buffer*—(1) *Composition of the Covered IHC TLAC buffer.* The Covered IHC TLAC buffer is composed solely of common equity tier 1 capital.

 (2) *Definitions.* For purposes of this paragraph, the following definitions apply: